ngrx/platform/projects/ngrx.io/content/guide/store/index.md

 - Defined actions to express events.
 - Defined a reducer function to manage the state of the counter.
+- Defined a selector function to obtain the state of the counter.
 - Registered the global state container that is available throughout your application.
 - Injected the `Store` service to dispatch actions and select the current state of the counter.